tebberen/Diffirent-Contract-/modules/blueprints/CODEX_PROMPTS.md

 ## 1. Blueprint → Smart Contract
 ```
 You are Codex, expert Solidity engineer.
-Given the following CeloModuleX blueprint JSON:
+Given the following CeloModuleX blueprint JSON (rebranded from the legacy Jello docs):
 {{blueprint}}
 - Implement a Solidity module inheriting BaseModule.
 - Respect `moduleType`, `eventSchema`, and `abiAssumptions`.